steven-hellofresh/spr-test-simple-pr/README.md

 # spr-test-simple-pr

-This change demonstrates a simple spr change.
+This subsequent change demonstrates a simple spr change with amendment reviews.

+We should be demonstrating the git logs from these.